 Dr. Maragliano-Muniz emphasized the importance of staying on top of your health, including sleeping enough and eating well.
 She said better physical and mental health helped her to be a better student and doctor.
 She also said she cooked enough on weekends to last for more meals during the week, but would also often grab a quick dinner with co-residents.
 Getting outside and walking around at least once a day was important.

-A dental residency can cost you more time and money beyond dental school itself, but the dentists we spoke to have only good things to say about the additional skills they gained, the lifelong relationships they built, and the confidence that a residency program can offer new dentists.
+A dental residency program can cost you more time and money beyond dental school itself, but the dentists we spoke to have only good things to say about the additional skills they gained, the lifelong relationships they built, and the confidence that a dental residency program can offer new dentists.
 And while the cost of becoming a dentist can easily reach into the mid six-digits—Earnest data shows DDS graduates have a median $222,000 of student loan debt—smart money planning can make it work with income-based repayment and refinancing.